Kondo phase diagram of quark matter: Summary and outlook

-{\it Summary and outlook.---}We discussed the quark matter with heavy quarks as impurity particles.
-We introduced the color exchange interaction and applied the mean-field approximation to the condensate composed of a light quark and a heavy quark.
-We found the Kondo phase where the finite condensate is formed in the ground state.
+We discussed the QCD Kondo effect in the quark matter with heavy quarks as impurity particles.
+We introduced the color exchange interaction and applied the mean-field approximation to the condensate composed of a light quark and a heavy quark as the Kondo cloud.
+We found the Kondo phase where the finite condensate is formed as the Kondo cloud.

 In future, to go beyond the mean-field approximation, we can apply the random-phase approximation (RPA) as studied in Ref.~\cite{Yasui:2016ngy}.
 This is important because the gap is associated with the formation of a bound state, which is described by the fluctuation around the ground state within the RPA.
 It is also interesting to apply other non-perturbative approaches developed in condensed matter physics, such as the numerical renormalization group~\cite{Wilson:1974mb}, the energy-variation, the Green's function method and the Bethe ansatz (see Refs.~\cite{Hewson,Yosida,Yamada}).